International Campaign to Save the Monuments of Nubia: Jacqueline Kennedy gives her support

 The statue of Ramses the Great at the Great Temple of Abu Simbel is reassembled after having been moved in 1967 to save it from flooding.

 Egyptians contested the oversight of UNESCO, insisting that they could meet demands of donors without UNESCO involvement.
 Despite this, UNESCO continued a significant amount of oversight throughout the duration of the campaign.
 The level of fieldwork for the project had not been previous undertaken on equivalent scale or length of time, leaving many to praise the campaign as a feat of the field of archeology.

-Desroches Noblecourt, who remained in charge of the CEDAE (Centre d'Étude et de Documentation sur l'Ancienne Égypte, in English the Documentation and Study Centre for the History of the Art and Civilization of Ancient Egypt) in Cairo, held a leading role within the archeological survey aspect of the campaign.
+Desroches-Noblecourt, who remained in charge of the CEDAE in Cairo, held a leading role within the archeological survey aspect of the campaign.
 She was tasked with the manner in which notes would be circulated during the project, suggesting that archaeological missions working in Nubia would be required to hand over copies publications and notes produced during the project to the centre, and abiding by the centre's publication techniques.
 Excavations from Egypt would be only required to send over copies of notes, without requiring copies of publications or oversight into said publications.
-This is theorized to be related to the post-colonial desire to fortify Egyptian identity in a cultural history following the 1952 Egyptian revolution.
+This is theorised to be related to the post-colonial desire to fortify Egyptian identity in a cultural history following the 1952 Egyptian revolution.

-The removal of temples was a project of greater difficulty with sites prioritized by importance, with the most expensive site excavated being Abu Simbel.
+The removal of temples was a project of greater difficulty with sites prioritised by importance, with the most expensive site excavated being Abu Simbel.

 Impact on the local population

 The construction of Lake Nasser, as well as the excavations required in the Nubia campaign, involved the relocation of many Nubians native to the region.
-First in 1902 due to the construction of the Aswan Lower Dam, then in both 1912 and 1933 due to the rising water levels, and a fourth time after the creation of the Aswan High Dam.
+First in 1902 due to the construction of the Aswan Low Dam, then in both 1912 and 1933 due to the rising water levels, and a fourth time after the creation of the Aswan High Dam.
 The forced relocation stripped many native Nubians of their ancestral homelands, with the compensation of unsuitable homes for living and agriculture.
 This forced many Nubians to immigrate to cities in Egypt and later Sudan.